 Contrast-Enhanced Mammography–Guided Intervention—What Next?

-At some point, every new imaging modality will require its own image-guided biopsy capabilities.
+At some point of inflection, every new imaging modality will require its own image-guided biopsy capabilities.
 Why?
 Because as Haydee Ojeda-Fournier, MD, of UC San Diego Health reminded us in her ARRS Quick Byte video, suspicious findings may be occult on all other systems.

-Yes, and: Contrast-enhanced mammography (CEM) has transitioned from a purely diagnostic tool to a functional intervention platform—addressing the “what next?” problem for findings seen only on recombined images.
+Yes, and … Contrast-enhanced mammography (CEM) is transitioning from diagnostic instrument to a functional intervention platform—addressing Dr. Ojeda-Fournier’s “what next?” query for findings seen only on recombined images.

 • 62% of CEM-detected lesions can be identified during a second look at digital breast tomosynthesis (DBT).